Snarestone: Ashby Canal

 Snarestone is linked via the Ashby Canal to the national network of canals.
 The canal crosses through the village and terminates in fields just to the north.
 The 22 mi canal meanders through a gentle rural landscape and is free of locks.

 The canal is popular with leisure boaters, anglers and wildlife enthusiasts.
 Hedgerows and reeds offer an ideal habitat for many species of plant and animal including herons, kingfishers, moorhens as well as numerous coarse fish including bream, roach, chub and pike.
 A stretch of the canal between Snarestone and Carlton has been designated a Site of Special Scientific Interest (SSSI), mainly because of the aquatic plant life and varieties of dragonfly attracted to the area.

-In 2005 the Government approved plans to restore a 2.5 mi stretch of the canal to provide Snarestone with a green route into the heart of the National Forest.
-The proposals also include a canalside wharf for the new terminus at Measham.
+In 2005, the Government approved plans to restore a 2.5 mi stretch of the canal to provide Snarestone with a green route into the heart of the National Forest.
+The proposals also included a canalside wharf for the new terminus at Measham.

 Events and Attractions

-The quiet lanes and canal paths that surround Snarestone are popular with walkers, ramblers and cyclists.
-A long distance trail (the Ivanhoe Way) also crosses through the village and runs for 35 miles through the Leicestershire countryside.

-Every year in November the Globe Inn hosts a large bonfire and firework display to celebrate Guy Fawkes Night.
-The event has gained local popularity and attracts many visitors from outside the village.
 In the Spring and Autumn the residents of Snarestone often race rubber ducks on a nearby stream to raise funds for village improvements.
 Most years the villagers also organise a summer fete with street parades and various entertainments (the last one took place in 2007).